North Carolina vs. Wake Forest NCAA Football Odds, Plays and Insights | November 6, 2021

 North Carolina Stats and Trends

-- The Tar Heels have an against the spread record of 3-4 in their seven games as a favorite of 2.5 points or more so far this season.
+- In North Carolina's eight games this season, it has three wins against the spread.

-- North Carolina's games this year have gone over the total in five out of eight opportunities (62.5%).
+- The Tar Heels have been favored by 2.5 points or more seven times this season and are 3-4 ATS in those games.

-- North Carolina is 3-3 against the spread and 4-2 overall in games when it records more than 23.9 points.
+- North Carolina's games this year have eclipsed the over/under five times in eight opportunities (62.5%).

-- When North Carolina picks up over 422.1 yards, the team is 3-2 against the spread and 3-2 overall.
+- North Carolina is 3-3 against the spread and 4-2 overall this season when the team notches more than 23.9 points.

-- This year, the Tar Heels have 11 turnovers, six fewer than the Demon Deacons have takeaways (17).
+- In games that North Carolina piles up over 422.1 yards, the team is 3-2 against the spread and 3-2 overall.

 - Find the latest spread and moneyline odds for North Carolina at SISportsbook.